Skip to the main content.

 Device Locations

 If you're a company with multiple locations or does a lot of international business, your bill's pricing can vary widely.
-Often, long distance calls within the United States and even Canada are part of your plan, but international calls are billed by the minute based upon the destination of the call.
-By sharing what your telecom needs are in the beginning, you will gain a better understanding of the charges involved and what you might expect to pay on a monthly bill.
+Often, long-distance calls within the United States and even Canada are part of your plan, but international calls are billed by the minute based on the destination of the call.
+By sharing your telecom needs at the beginning, you will gain a better understanding of the charges involved and what you can expect to pay on a monthly bill.

 At Fraser, our Unified Voice Cloud Phone Systems come full of features that set your physical office location up with the best in communications AND allow your workforce to stay connected in mobile situations.
 With financing, you can stick to a predictable, budgeted cost for both hardware and service.
 To learn more about our Unified Voice Cloud Phone Systems, reach out to us today.